AndyLinGitHub/SDL2-Game-Programming/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A 2D game made with C++ and SDL2 library that allows you to memorize vocabulary while shooting enemies.
+A 2D game made with C++ and SDL2 library that allows you to memorize vocabulary while shooting enemies.<br/>
+Demo Video

 ### Built With